qoosdd89382/embedded-hazelcast/README.md

 #### Create Deployment

-To run a single-pod deployment of this application, execute `/deploy/apply/apply-deploy.sh`.
+To run a single-pod Deployment of this application, execute `/deploy/apply/apply-deploy.sh`.

 #### Expose Application

-To expose the Deployment we just created as a Kubernetes Service, execute `/expose/deploy-expose.sh`.
+To expose the Deployment we just created to a Kubernetes Service, execute `/expose/deploy-expose.sh`.

-#### Forwarding port
+#### Port Forwarding

 To forward the port from the Service to localhost (your computer), execute `/expose/port-forward.sh`.